Returnees who refuse testing

 - Undergo other medical tests or information to indicate if you are at a low risk of having or transmitting COVID-19

 The person should be offered nasopharyngeal testing each day during their extended stay.
-If they submit to testing at any point after spending 14 days in the MIF, and test negative, they should be released immediately (provided they meet the other exit criteria).
+If they submit to testing at any point after spending 10 days in the managed isolation facility, and test negative, they should be released immediately (provided they meet the other exit criteria).